- Download our Moving to Saudi Arabia Guide (PDF)

 In Saudi Arabia, tenants are typically required to give at least one month's notice before terminating a lease agreement.
 Additionally, landlords may have the right to terminate the lease in certain situations, such as if the tenant fails to pay rent on time or damages the property.

-Generally, most rental prices in Saudi Arabia will be inclusive of all basic utilities such as water, gas, electricity, telephone line rental and internet.
-Rent for compound properties will normally include all service charges such as cleaning and maintenance of communal areas of the complex.
+In Saudi Arabia, the rent for compounds usually includes all basic utilities such as water, gas, electricity, telephone line rental, and internet.
+Service charges such as cleaning and maintenance of communal areas of the complex are also often included in the cost.

 Further reading